Rarest Comics-Condition Equals Value

 What you might think is a “little crease”, can make a big difference in value especially in higher grades.

 Note: Third Party Grading is often not even necessary because most collectors and dealers know how to grade.
 Sometimes collectors and dealers will hypothesize that a comic got a low or high technical grade but it presents worse or nicer.
 How did collectors and dealers transact before third party grading existed?
-Most collectors prefer raw comics because they can read them instead of being in a heat sealed plastic “prison”.
+Most collectors prefer raw comics because they can read them instead of being in a heat sealed plastic “prisons.”
+Many of the Rarest Comics are Third Party Graded-but some are not; Sometimes it can even hurt the value.

 Very Good or (4.0)

 The average reader copy.
 It has been read multiple times.
 Sometimes Very Good Copies are folded down the middle, this is known as a subscription crease.
 A very good condition comic should have very little or no spine splitting.
 This is the highest grade that a cover can be fully detached from interior.
 If it is fully detached, it must present really nicely otherwise(small amount of wear) and have little or no tape.
-If one staple is detached there is a middle amount of wear allowed.
-If the cover is fully attached, a larger amount of wear is allowed.
+One staple can be detached, yet there is a middle amount of wear allowed.
+When the cover is fully attached, a larger amount of wear is allowed.

 This comic presents nicer than Very Good.
 Although the technical grade is Very Good.
 But there are some defects keeping it from being higher grade.